Where Did It All Go Wrong For The Body Shop?

 AdvertisementADVERTISEMENT

 Regardless, The Body Shop is still thought of fondly, says Whitbread.
 There is nostalgia around its fruity lip balms and cosseting body butters, but if the brand’s declining sales are anything to go by, it seems its products aren’t being repurchased by those once avid shoppers.
 Perhaps the recession is partly to blame.
 With costs rising left and right, we have far less disposable income to spend on beauty.
-The cost of fair trade, plus sustainable materials and packaging, has also increased, which is often reflected in the price of products.
+The cost of fair trade, plus sustainable materials and packaging has also increased, which is often reflected in the price of products.
 On one hand, plenty of The Body Shop’s consumers have respected its need to raise prices, but many have taken to social media to complain.
-In regard to the brand’s iconic body butters especially, cheap dupes from Burt's Bees and Soap & Glory are swaying consumers who can’t afford to keep stocked up.
+In regard to the brand’s iconic body butters especially, cheap dupes from Boots and Marks and Spencer in the UK are swaying consumers who can’t afford to keep stocked up.

-Price hikes are just the tip of the iceberg when it comes to customer dissatisfaction.
-Loyal The Body Shop fans have vented their disappointment over various discontinued products in a Reddit thread titled “Body Shop — are you trying to destroy your own brand on purpose?”
-Posters also lamented the decision to axe ranges like Fuji Green Tea.
-Additionally, in a bid to make all of its current products vegan, The Body Shop reformulated a handful of lines, which seems to upset its fanbase.
-“I’m actually switching my hair care and deodorant needs to Faith in Nature, and once my skincare stuff runs out, I’ll probably head over to CeraVe as I’ve heard good things about them,” wrote one.

 AdvertisementADVERTISEMENT

-Note: Update: In a statement given to Refinery29 Australia on February 27, 2024, The Body Shop Australia said, "The administration process underway in the UK relates to the UK only — and last week it was announced that at least half of the UK stores will remain open.
-Here in Australia and New Zealand, we are not part of this process — all our stores are open and our customers continue to shop with us as usual."